GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/10.191-200/04.I-Will-Sing-of-Jesus'-Love/docs.md

 ---
+title: |
-title: 194.
-I Will Sing of Jesus' Love
+    194. I Will Sing of Jesus' Love - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 194.
+I Will Sing of Jesus' Love.
+I will sing of Jesus' love, Sing of him who first loved me; For he left bright worlds above, And died on Calvary.
+    keywords:  |
-    keywords: Christ in Song, I Will Sing of Jesus' Love, I will sing of Jesus&#039; love, I will sing of Jesus' love
+        Christ in Song, adventhymnals, advent hymnals, I Will Sing of Jesus' Love, I will sing of Jesus' love.
+I will sing of Jesus' love,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 194. I WILL SING OF JESUS' LOVE
+####  Christ in Song,

 ```txt
 1.